 Open the hood and check the brake fluid level in the master cylinder.
 If the fluid is full, siphon some of it out with a turkey baster.
 This will prevent the fluid from overflowing when the piston is pressed back into the caliper.

-Using a breaker bar, loosen the front wheel lug nuts.
+Using a breaker bar, loosen - but do not remove - the front wheel lug nuts.
 Raise the front of the vehicle and support it securely on jack stands.
 Make sure the front wheels are off the ground.

 Remove the lug nuts and the front wheels.